nick-bailey/Adaptive-deprivation-EU-SILC/README.md

 Eurostat (2020) EU-Statistics on Income and Living Conditions microdata 2004-2018, release 2020, version 1 [dataset].
 Eurostat.

-## Files
+## Code
 Dataset preparation and analysis was done using R (R Core Team, 2013) with packages ‘dplyr’ (Wickham et al 2019), ‘tidyverse’ (Wickham 2017), and ‘ltm’ (Rizopoulos 2006) current at May 2022.
+We include code to produce the results in the paper, covering the 27 countries of the EU.
+We also include code to run the analysis for the 31 countries providing data to the EU-SILC in 2014.

+## Figures
+The figures contained within the final paper for the 27 EU countries are included here, along with the figures for all 31 countries participating in the EU-SILC in 2104.